Code of Safe Practice

 – Prone to fainting

-– If you suffer from infectious deseases like hepatitis B or HIV
+– If you suffer from infectious diseases like hepatitis B or HIV

-You must also have eaten within 2 hours prior to treatment (please inform practitioner if you haven’t)
+You must also have eaten within 2 hours before treatment (please inform the practitioner if you haven’t)

 – Is there anything else we should know about your health?